-The Interior Decoration Certificate Program is aimed at adults who wish to pursue a new or an alternate career as an interior decorator.
-Upon successful completion of eight 10-week courses (five required and three electives) students will be awarded a certificate in interior decoration.
-The required courses are: XDSG-001, XDEC-001, XDEC-002, XDEC-005, and XFSH-014.
+Enroll in NYIT's Interior Decoration Certificate Program to pursue a new or alternate career as an interior decorator.
+Upon successful completion of eight 10-week courses (five required and three electives), you will earn a certificate in interior decoration.
+Required courses include XDSG-001, XDEC-001, XDEC-002, XDEC-005, and XFSH-014.

 Courses meet for 10 sessions unless otherwise stated.
-Students must apply for the certificate in interior decoration upon completion of the program (applications are available at the Office of Extended Education).
-Students may also take individual courses for personal enrichment.
-An advanced certificate in interior decoration requires that a total of 12 (10-week) courses be successfully completed.
+Two five-week electives fulfill the requirement of one 10-week elective.
+Upon completion of the program, you must apply for your certificate in interior decoration.
+Applications are available in the Office of Extended Education.
+You may also take individual courses for personal enrichment.
+An advanced certificate in interior decoration requires completion of 12, 10-week courses.
+For upcoming course dates/times, email exted@nyit.edu or call 516.686.7490.